+The Aegean Sea is an elongated bay of the Mediterranean Sea located between the mainland of Greece and Turkey.
+It covers about 214,000 square kilometers (83,000 square miles) in area.
+East of Crete the sea reaches its maximum depth of 3,543 meters (11,624 feet).
 Greece has a long history dating back at least to the 8th century B.C.
-It is considered the cradle of Western civilization and the birthplace of democracy.
+Many consider it the cradle of Western civilization and the birthplace of democracy.
 Greece was the first area in Europe where advanced early civilizations emerged.

-The region in the above map is where apostle Paul spent a great deal of time spreading the gospel and where he arguably achieved his greatest missionary successes.
+The region in the above map is where Apostle Paul spent a great deal of time spreading the gospel and where he arguably achieved his greatest missionary successes.